natenka/pyneng-book-en/docs/source/book/04_data_structures/string_methods.rst

 Method strip
 ^^^^^^^^^^^

 Often when a file is processed, the file is opened line by line.
 But at the end of each line, there are usually some special characters (and may be at the beginning).
-For example, line feed character.
+For example, new line character.

 To get rid of them, it is very convenient to use method ``strip()``: